 There are hundreds, but here is a short list of artists that I continue to look at and find inspiration from: Olga de Amaral, El Anatsui, Naomi Wanjiku, Deborah Butterworth, Betty Woodman, Kyoung Ae Cho, Chakaia Booker, Robert Kushner, William Morris, and the indigenous artists from the Amazon Basin and West Africa (see my artist statement).

 When I was younger, my artwork was more explicitly Jewish (and political) and I was profoundly influenced by feminist Midrashists including Lynn Gottlieb and Judith Plaskow.
-Although I work with abstraction, core Jewish themes continue to resonate throughout my work: longing for a homeland, thousands of years of forced migration, the relationship between outsider identity and dominant culture, honoring the sacred masquerading as prosaic, the intrinsically meditative/davening aspect of artmaking and Tikkun Olam, the hope that art can heal the world.
+Although I work with abstraction, core Jewish themes continue to resonate throughout my work: longing for a homeland, thousands of years of forced migration, the relationship between outsider identity and dominant culture.
+I think about honoring the sacred masquerading as prosaic, the intrinsically meditative/davening aspect of artmaking and Tikkun Olam, the hope that art can heal the world.

 My simplest and most elusive advice: To thine own self be true.
 This means committing to your imagery, materials, and lifestyle without apology.
 Make art the organizing principle of your life.
 Listen to your inner wisdom and muse, not to the trends in the marketplace.
 Get support from people who understand you and your vision.
 Make art, lots of it.
 Pursue excellence.
 A cohesive body of work must precede all marketing efforts.